-- Address all dimensions prospectively and retrospectively.
-The ultimate goal is to present your past mobility and your planned mobility during the funding period. - Your statement can, but does not have to contain information for all dimensions. - To guarantee fair and equal treatment, a statement will be required by all applicants, meaning that also applicants fulfilling physical mobility expectations by the submission deadline according to the respective regulations will have to comment on their academic mobility. - If it was not possible to perform physical mobility before the submission deadline, please comment on the reasons why and elaborate on the measures you will take in order to close the gap.
+- Comment on the choice of your research institution in Switzerland with regard to its suitability to provide scientific support for your project as well as the possibilities to develop your intellectual background and your scientific independence. - Address all dimensions prospectively and retrospectively.
+The ultimate goal is to present your past mobility and your planned mobility during the funding period. - Your statement can, but does not have to contain information for all dimensions. - If it was not possible to perform physical mobility before the submission deadline, please comment in the cover letter on the reasons why and elaborate in the form on the measures you will take in order to close the gap. - Explain how your mobility will contribute to meet your career goals.